bernardpeh/practical-symfony-3/manuscript/Introduction.md

 If you are already getting impatient and wants to see a demo of the completed project, you can

 ```
+# If you are new to web development, you might be unfamiliar with some of the commands here.
+Don't worry as they will be explained as you follow through the chapters sequentially.

 -> git clone https://github.com/bernardpeh/songbird
 -> cd songbird
 -> git checkout chapter_final
+-> composer update
 -> vagrant up
 -> cd symfony
 -> composer update